 Trucks now offer basic safety equipment like front and side airbags, side curtain airbags and stability control.
 However, like cars, they also come with extra equipment like rearview cameras, trailer sway control and advanced accident avoidance tech.
 Also make sure to consider crash scores from NHTSA and the IIHS.

 The manual transmission has largely been eliminated from the truck world, leaving behind automatics that can have as many as eight gears.
 As always, two- and four-wheel drive are available.
 Many also offer traction-aiding devices like limited-slip/locking differentials and electronic traction control.

 Most trucks can be had with a three-person front bench or bucket seats.
 Extended or crew cabs offer the ability to either fold the entire rear seat up or at least one half or the other.
-Some newer full-size trucks also allow you to fold the front passenger seat flat to provide a handy tablelike surface.

 Compact trucks are relatively fuel-efficient and cheap to insure because of their low purchase price.
 As you add size and cylinders, expect a corresponding increase in fuel and insurance costs.
 Adding four-wheel drive to any truck will add to annual operating costs as well.
 As trucks add features, more modern engines and thus complexity, they aren't as accessible to the home mechanic as they once were.